Every home cook has a preference for keeping eggs on hand. Some people prefer to store them in the fridge, others in the pantry.

 4. The egg white separates from the yolk.

-The shelf life of baked products and eggs may not be sufficient for your needs if you intend to use them in several recipes.
+The shelf life of baked products and eggs may not be sufficient for your needs if you intend on using them in several recipes.
 However, you’ll save money by not having to regularly run out to pick up more fresh eggs when your supply has run out.

 The air inside a cabinet may contain too much moisture, slowing the staling process.
 So instead, try to find a dry, cool place to store them.